injuredabr/injuredabrconnempathy/content/docs/_index.md

 ## ABCD

-All about the perks.(special pricing exclusive sales and promotions monthly curated selections loyalty program free shipping and exchanges cancel any time)
+All about the perks.(special pricing and promotions, monthly curated selections, exclusive discounts and in-store events, early access to sales;
+free returns, exchanges and shipping over 49.95, also earning reward points when you shop or post product reviews that you can reedem for free gear or discounts and you cancel any time)

 Browse the new monthly selections.
 Choose to shop or skip.